BAILOOL/ANMS-Codes/README.md

 ![SSC](https://github.com/BAILOOL/ANMS-Codes/blob/master/Images/SSC.png?raw=true "SSC") |
 |:---:|:---:|:---:|

-For more details about the algorithm, experiments as well as the importance of homogenously distributed keypoints for SLAM please refer to the [paper].
+For more details about the algorithm, experiments as well as the importance of homogenously distributed keypoints for SLAM please refer to the [paper](https://www.researchgate.net/publication/323388062_Efficient_adaptive_non-maximal_suppression_algorithms_for_homogeneous_spatial_keypoint_distribution).

 ## How to run
 1. Clone this repository: ``` git clone https://github.com/BAILOOL/ANMS-Codes.git ```